 As an idea for a morning outside Old Havana, one could easily start by taking a taxi to the Morro Castle, then walking across to the Fortaleza de San Carlos (generally referred to locally as La Cabana) and then on to Cristo de la Habana.
 From the statue it is then a 5-minute walk down the hill to the ferry and back to Old Havana.

-If all that wasn’t enough, Casablanca Havana is also the terminus for the famous Hershey Electric Train which runs between the capital and Matanzas some 92kms to the east.
+If all that wasn’t enough, Casablanca Havana is also the terminus for the famous Hershey Train which runs (or used to run!) between the capital and Matanzas some 92kms to the east.